awsdocs/amazon-personalize-developer-guide/doc_source/API_GetSolutionMetrics.md

 The following data is returned in JSON format by the service\.

  ** [metrics](#API_GetSolutionMetrics_ResponseSyntax) **   <a name="personalize-GetSolutionMetrics-response-metrics"></a>
 The metrics for the solution version\.
+For more information, see [ Evaluating a solution version with metrics ](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)\.
 Type: String to double map
 Map Entries: Maximum number of 100 items\.
 Key Length Constraints: Maximum length of 256\.